 Network port configurations

 By default, the cluster assigns ports in the range of 10,000 - 19,999 to database endpoints.
-If you assign a specific port for a database when creating it, even outside of this range, the cluster will only verify that the assigned port is not already in use.
-You will have to manually update your firewall with the port for that new database endpoint.
+If you assign a specific port for a database when you create it, even outside of this range, the cluster only verifies that the assigned port is not already in use.
+You must manually update your firewall with the port for that new database endpoint.

 Changing the Management Web UI Port

-You may change the port used for the RS Web UI.
-To do that, run the following command on any node in the cluster as this cluster-wide setting:
+To change the default port for the RS Web UI, on any node in the cluster run:

 $ rladmin cluster config cm_port <new-port>